 - The complexity of the expected boundary layer effects should also be considered.
 Wall models can only capture basic behavior.
 If for example, there is significant surface curvature the flow separation and reattachment may be too complex for the wall model to capture.
 The choice of turbulence model is important too.

-Analyze Y+ During the Calculation
+Analyze Y+ During the Simulation

 The calculation of y+ can be turned on on the SimScale platform by enabling ‘Turbulence‘ in Field calculations under Result control.
-It will pop a settings panel which will have y<plus> as the default Result type.
+It will pop a settings panel that will have y<plus> as the default Result type.